cscart/docs/en/user_guide/look_and_feel/changing_attributes/store_closed.rst

     :align: center
     :alt: Closed storefront

-Heres is how to close the storefront:
+Here is how to close the storefront:

 #.
 In the Administration panel, go to **Administration → Stores**.